KyleAsaff/InstagramElasticSearch/README.md

 #### research.txt

-My Initial research for the Instagram API
+Initial research for the Instagram API.